alphagov/pay-logger/README.md

 # pay-logger

 A simple syslog to AWS ES log forwarder.
+FFOOOO

 Runs on a docker host and listens for Syslog on port 5514/tcp.